 Online 7.15 pm

 During the 1860s the Edgware Highgate and London Railway built a railway network along the ridges north of London.
 Hugh Petrie’s talk described how this was achieved, and who built it, looking at everyone from the senior engineers all the way down to the children who accompanied the brick makers and navvies.
 Hugh brought together a large number of documents from a variety of sources, focusing on the people involved in building the railway.

 Hugh Petrie was brought up in Finchley, where he still lives with his wife and family.
 He went to Christ’s College and graduated in history from the University of Northumberland and Essex University.
 He has written a number of local histories, and has been Heritage Development Officer for Barnet for 20 years.

-This was be an online meeting using Zoom.
+This was an online meeting, held using Zoom.
 If you would like more information about our online meetings but are not a Member of the Finchley Society, please email us at email@example.com.